2007 Philadelphia mayoral election: Democratic primary

 Philadelphia City Council member Michael Nutter won the Democratic mayoral primary on May 15.
 His opponent, businessman Tom Knox came in second, with congressmen Bob Brady and Chaka Fattah and State Representative Dwight Evans coming in third, fourth, and fifth respectively.
-Al Taubenberger became the Republican nominee after running unopposed.

 Businessman Tom Knox had started off strong as his self-financed campaign created a barrage of advertising.
-However, Michael Nutter's message of government reform and criticism of John Street gained him enough support to win the primary.
+However, Nutter's message of government reform and criticism of mayor Street gained him enough support to win the primary.